Last updated on August 20th, 2022 at 12:36 am

 According to EWG, “Dimethicone is a mixture of fully methylated linear siloxane polymers end blocked with trimethylsiloxy units.”
 In other words, it’s a highly industrialized, highly synthesized non-natural ingredient.
 It’s also known as “polydimethylsiloxane”

 According to the Environmental Canada Domestic Substance List, dimethicone is bioaccumulative in humans and wildlife.

 Basically, it pollutes our bodies and environments and accumulates in our organs.
 It’s not a known carcinogen or anything like that, but why add to the toxic load of environmental toxins that we add to our bodies on a daily basis?
 In addition, poisonous hydrochloric gas is emitted during the chemical production of this ingredient.

 - Personal Lubricant

 Companies That Use Dimethicone In Some of Their Products.

 - Avalon Organics

-Steph’s Opinion: There are definitely worse chemicals than dimethicone, but there are definitely healthier, more natural options.
-Why use a silicon-based polymer when you can use a natural oil or butter as an emollient or skin conditioner?
-It’s used in shampoos and conditioners to make your hair feel soft and silky, however, it’s not really making your hair softer–it’s just coating the hair so it feels this way.
-It’s one of those ingredients that’s used in lotions to trick us in to thinking it’s healing our skin because it makes the skin feel soft.
-In reality it’s only covering problems and not fostering actual healing.
+However, it’s not really making your hair softer–it’s just coating the hair so it feels this way.
+It’s one of those ingredients that’s used in lotions to trick us into thinking it’s healing our skin because it makes the skin feel soft.
+In reality, it’s only covering problems and not fostering actual healing.

-More Info: Stephanie recently launched an awesome resource called Chemical of the Day where she highlights a ew chemical each day.
-She has a weath of knowledge and information to share so I suggest you check it out.
-Also check out her great products on her site Bubble & Bee!
+Stephanie recently launched an awesome resource called The Honey where she highlights a new chemical each day.
+She has a wealth of knowledge and information to share so I suggest you check it out.
+Also, check out her great products on her site Bubble & Bee!
 Thanks Stephanie!!!